 Ginger: How was this project born?

-Jo Ellen: , an international network of independent progressive news outlets, has been experimenting with editorial collaboration since its founding in 2006.
+Jo Ellen: The Media Consortium, an international network of independent progressive news outlets, has been experimenting with editorial collaboration since its founding in 2006.
 At our annual meeting in 2013, a group of over 26 reporters, representing 19 different outlets, came together to talk about the possibility of collaborating around reproductive health and justice issues.
 We were fortunate enough to find a willing partner in Quixote Foundation, and designed our WhereisYourPlanB project as a pilot project to test what kind of impact we could have in this sector.

 We also wanted to test how well local and national outlets could work together, since fights over reproductive rights are increasingly local.
 So we partnered with the Association for Alternative Newsmedia, which represents local weeklies.
-For the pilot, we brought together 5 local weeklies and 5 national outlets.
+For the pilot, we brought together 4 local weeklies (Austin Chronicle, Leo Weekly, Portland Mercury, and Santa Fe Reporter) and 5 national outlets (Bitch magazine, In These Times, Making Contact Ms. Magazine, and Public News Service).

 Ginger: What has been the most surprising response so far?

 Jo Ellen: Actually, what surprised me most was the journalists' choice to focus on emergency contraception.
 I had assumed the journalists would want to write about abortion.
-But when I brought them all together, and asked them what story they thought would most benefit from a collaborative effort, they landed on the implementation of Plan B.
+But when I brought them all together, and asked them what story they thought would most benefit from a collaborative effort, they landed on the implementation of Plan B One-Step.

 The second biggest surprise for me was how many of our web visitors participated in our crowdsourcing effort.
-The contains the stories each of our outlets wrote, plus a fun video we put together, and a form that invites anyone to go to their local pharmacy and tell us whether Plan B One-Step is available over the counter without a prescription (as it should be).
+The website contains the stories each of our outlets wrote, plus a fun video we put together, and a form that invites anyone to go to their local pharmacy and tell us whether Plan B One-Step is available over the counter without a prescription (as it should be).

 I thought the video would be the main attraction of the website, but visitors spent the most time on our crowdsourced map.
-Over 65 people actually went and filled out the form in the first week the site was up, which I thought was pretty remarkable when you consider the effort that takes.
+In the first week the site was up, 7% of the visitors to the site actually went to their local pharmacies and filled out the form!
 What it showed me was that people really are passionate about reproductive health, and are willing to spend their valuable time to protect our reproductive rights.

 Ginger: How can journalists be a better bridge between reproductive health and reproductive justice groups?
 Do you think using shared language more explicitly would help bridge that gap?
 There is a difference between the two groups/strategies, which is something I didn’t realize until I participated in a CoreAlign meeting this summer.